xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/move_pvc_to_other_namespace.md

 pvc-2ccabe5e-c540-42c4-92c9-08bbac24e306   50Gi       RWO            Retain           Bound    nsxld/data-dai-xld-nsxld-postgresql-0                    aws-efs-provisioner            6h39m
 pvc-3f4052d9-a614-4d0f-a886-a5699dac4d5e   10Gi       RWO            Retain           Bound    nsxld/data-dir-dai-xld-nsxld-digitalai-deploy-master-0   aws-efs-provisioner            6h39m
 ```

-Iterate on other PVs (for example you can migrate on the same way DB data if you are not using external Postgres, or if you are doing some other way of DB data migration).

 ### C.4.OPTION_3 Clone existing PVC to the custom namespace by CSI Volume Cloning